Ben Brading 5 min read

 • British Gas Business Energy – Energy 360 DataView is a free platform that provides business customers with a view of their consumption data.

-Use our business energy comparison service to discuss switching business energy suppliers to one that offers free business energy monitoring software.
+Use our business electricity comparison service to discuss switching business energy suppliers to one that offers free business energy monitoring software.

 Multi-site businesses with multiple energy suppliers or a large property portfolio should consider using a dedicated third-party energy monitoring service.